 The main reason for using a potholder is to avoid burnt fingers or marks on kitchen surfaces.
-A potholder provides protection to skin and kitchen surfaces.
+A potholder protects skin and kitchen surfaces.

 You want your potholder to be thick, so it insulates from the heat.
 A pot holder mustn’t melt or transfer too much heat.

 Suitable yarn is easy to clean.
 Potholders can get dirty quickly!

 What To Consider When Choosing Best Yarn For Potholders?